To apply

 - Aimed to make society better, more tolerant, happier or more inclusive

-- Involved other people, either in the planning and delivery of the project, or in terms of the people who benefited/will benefit from or saw/will see your work
+- Involved other people, either in the planning and delivery of the project, or in terms of the people who have benefitted as a result of the project

 - Been delivered anywhere in the UK